An input associated with a physical control, such as a button or thumbstick.

 An element class usually represents an isolated element, such as a button, whose values can be read.
 However, an element can itself have child elements.
 For example, a direction pad is a two-dimensional control whose values can either be read as a pair of axis elements or four button elements.
 If an element is a child of another element, its collection property points to its parent element.

-is property determines whether the element returns a range of values or discrete (digital) values.
+analog property determines whether the element returns a range of values or discrete (digital) values.